smodin-io/fast-text-language-detection/README.md

 npm i --save @smodin/fast-text-language-detection
 ```

-**Note: This will install the fast-text model by facebook which is about 150MB**
+**Note: This will install the fast-text model by facebook which is about 150MB.
+You also need python installed, if you're running an alipine docker see how to easily do this [here](https://stackoverflow.com/questions/54428608/docker-node-alpine-image-build-fails-on-node-gyp)**

 ## Usage